ramigs/nuxt-fauna-article/nuxt-fauna.md

 And that's it!
 "You have a working static"

-# Adding dynamic content to our website
+## Adding dynamic content to our website

 Probably the main objection for static/pre-rendered sites is "I don't want to have to rebuild the entire site" every time something changes in the database.

 - Addressing the argument "I don't want to have to rebuild my website every time something changes in the database"

+  Load the repo details at run time only for that repo that's why everything is not static

 It's a totally valid/comprehensible argument - a nuanced one nonetheless.
 For example, a Netlify hosted website won't have any downtime while the build/deploy